Criteria and restrictions to access reception conditions

 There is no limit to this right connected to the nationality of the asylum seekers in the Reception Act.
 Asylum seekers from safe countries of origin will have a reception place assigned to them.
 EU citizens applying for asylum and their family members are entitled to reception as well, although in practice they are not accommodated by Fedasil (see Differential Treatment of Specific Nationalities in Reception).
 This means that they need to secure housing with their own means.
 EU citizens applying for asylum can challenge the formal refusal decision of Fedasil (known as ‘non-designation of a code 207’) before the Labour Court.

-Asylum seekers who want to access the reception system are first accommodated in the arrival centre for at least 3 days.
-Fedasil assesses any specific reception needs that might arise (e.g. medical needs) and designates a reception centre for the rest of the procedure.[7]
-The document of designation by Fedasil is called a “Code 207”.
-The length of stay in the arrival centre depends on how quickly Fedasil finds an adapted place in the reception network and on how many requests for international protection are made in one day.
-There are currently 878 places in the arrival centre (around 600 regular places and around 200 buffer capacity).[8]
+Applicants who receive shelter are first accommodated in the arrival centre or another centre in the first phase for at least 3 days.
+Here they undergo a medical screening where they can get vaccinated (optional) and have to undergo a tuberculosis test (compulsory).
+Fedasil assesses any specific reception needs that might arise (e.g. medical needs) and designates a reception centre in the second phase for the rest of the procedure.[7]
+The document of designation by Fedasil is called “Code 207”.
+The length of stay in the arrival centre depends on how quickly Fedasil finds an adapted place in the reception network and how many requests for international protection are made in one day.
+There are currently around 800 places in the arrival centre (about 600 regular places and about 200 buffer capacity).[8]

 • applicants who have already been granted international protection (i.e. refugee or subsidiary protection status) in another EU Member State and who make a new application for international protection in Belgium. (see Right to reception: Applicants with a protection status in another EU Member State).